swiss-seismological-service/scdetect/README.md

 **General**:

 - `"detectorId"`: A string defining the detector identifier.
-If not defined a unique indentifier will be generated, automatically.
+If not defined a unique identifier will be generated, automatically.
 Since `scdetect` implements hierarchical logging specifying the detector identifier may be of particular use while debugging.

-- `"maximumLatency"`: The maximum data latency in seconds tolerated with regards to `NOW`.
+- `"maximumLatency"`: The maximum data latency in seconds tolerated with regard to `NOW`.
 If data arrive later than the value specified it is not used, anymore.
 Note that data latency is not validated if `scdetect` is run in *playback mode*.